JROB774/gbjam8/README.md

 All dependencies are included with the project so the only step needed is to run the `build/build.bat` file in order to create the output binary.
 The resulting GB ROM will require an emulator in order to be executed.
-I recommend **[BGB](https://bgb.bircd.org/)** as it has a larger number of useful features and is extremely accurate to the hardware of the **Game Boy**.
+I recommend **[BGB](https://bgb.bircd.org/)** as it has a large number of useful features and is extremely accurate to the hardware of the **Game Boy**.
 Note that this build process works on **Windows** only and has not been setup for either **Linux** or **MacOS**.
 However, porting the project over to these platforms should be relatively simple to do.